McJimble/Avian-Armageddon-SDL2/README.md

 Made originally as a final project for CPSC 4160 - 2D Game Engine Construction at Clemson University.
 Main purpose was to improve my ability architecture large scale programs and have a little fun making a simple game.

 Written in C++ and uses the SDL library to render sprites, text, and play audio.
-All core aspects of the engine (animations, physics, text, sprites, collision, etc.) were written entirely myself
+All core aspects of the engine (tilemaps, animations, physics, collision, etc.) were written entirely myself

 Below is a snippet from the small demo game "Avian Armageddon" that I created with the engine.
 Feel free to try it out, downloads can be found in the Releases tab!